catalystneuro/spike-sorting-hackathon/projects/deep-learning-modules/README.md

 <!-- For information on how to write GitHub .md files see https://guides.github.com/features/mastering-markdown/ -->

-# Deep Learning spike sorting steps into SpkeInterface
+# Deep Learning spike sorting steps in SpkeInterface

 ## Key Investigators